shopsys/shopsys/docs/cookbook/adding-ajax-load-more-button-into-pagination.md

     Shopsys\FrameworkBundle\Model\Product\Brand\BrandFacade: '@App\Model\Product\Brand\BrandFacade'
 ```

-Next we will modify the brand list twig template where we replace the whole content and create twig template for rendering paging controls and paginated items via ajax where we move the original content from brand list template.
+Next, we will modify the brand list twig template, replacing the whole content and creating a twig template for rendering paging controls and paginated items via ajax, where we move the original content from the brand list template.
-We will use `paginator.loadMoreButton(paginationResult, url('front_brand_list'), pageQueryParameter)` twig component that will asynchronously load next page when user clicks on its button.
+We will use `paginator.loadMoreButton(paginationResult, url('front_brand_list'), pageQueryParameter)` twig component that will asynchronously load the next page when the user clicks on its button.
-We will also define `pageQueryParameter` variable so it will have unique name and it will not interfere with other paging component on the same page.
+We will also define `pageQueryParameter` variable so it will have a unique name and it will not interfere with other paging components on the same page.

 ```twig
 {# templates/Front/Content/Brand/list.html.twig #}